pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 to semantic entities. `dwciri:taxonomicStatus` is used to link the TNU to an item in the
 [OpenBiodiv Taxonomic Status Vocabulary](#vocabulary-of-taxon-classification).
-`dwciri:scientificName` is used to link the TNU to the URI of the name that the TNU is mentioning.
-Note, we are introducing `dwciri:scientificName` as a sub-property of `ptop:mention` later.
+`dwciri:scientificName` is used to link the TNU to the IRI of the name that the TNU is mentioning.
+Note, we have introduced `dwciri:scientificName` as a sub-property of `ptop:mention`.
+In this example it is linked both to local name and to a remote name.
+This implies that the names are the same.

-and `dwciri:taxonId` is used to link the TNU to an external taxon concept label.
-Also, during the second step, the TNU is linked to the reified scientific name *Heser stoevi* Deltshev and to the taxon concept label *Heser stoevi* sec Deltshev (2016) as even though the text-content of TNU does not contain a "sec.", we know for certain which concept the author is invoking as we are in the treatment title.
-The link between the TNU and the local taxon concept is also made via `pkm:mentions`.
+Also, during the second step, the TNU is linked to the reified taxon concept label *Heser stoevi* sec Deltshev (2016) via `:taxonConceptLabel` as even though the text-content of the TNU does not contain a "sec.", we know for certain which concept the author is invoking as we are in the treatment title.

 ```
 <<Examples>>=